 What type of generator to use for my computer?

 Computers need a generator with a low harmonic distortion rating.
 Brushless generators are better suited for computers than brush generators.
-Just to be on the safe side, make sure you buy a good surge protector and install it in the line somewhere between the generator and your computer.
+Just to be on the safe side, make sure you buy a good surge protector.
+Install it in the line somewhere between the generator and your computer.

 Should I go with a standby or portable generator?